bradford415/low-power-segmentation/README.md

 ```bash
 python test.py --cfg configs/deeplabv3/deeplabv3_cityscapes_base.yaml
 ```

+## Preparing the Trained Model for the Jetson
+TODO: fill this out

 ## Running the Project on the Palmetto Super Computer
 ### Setting Up the PBS Script